ChCWatson/Portfolio/Class Homework Submissions/Unit 14:  Web Development.md

 19. Does the request have a user session associated with it?
 ```
-Yes, the reques has the user = Barbara and a password = password.
+Yes, the request has the user = Barbara and a password = password.
 ```

 20. What kind of data is being sent from this request body?